 Turn heat up under aebleskiver pan.

 Gently fold the egg whites into the batter until evenly distributed.

-Oil or very light butter each of the skiver cups.
+Oil or very light butter each of the skiver cups just before making each batch.
+We use the Lodgoe Aeableskiver cast iron pan.
+It's wonderful for these.
 (I use PAM olive oil*.)
-Between each cooking, spray oil into pan again.

-Using a tablespoon or a 1/4 cup measuring cup, pour about 1 1/2 tablespoons of batter into each cup.
+Using a tablespoon or a 1/4 cup measuring cup, pour enough batter to just reach the cup lip.
 Don't pour over the lip.
 This measure works with the

 When skivers begin to bubble, turn over using two forks for balancing.
 Don't worry if you don't make a perfect turn, you can still save it.
 Your trying to get the uncooked batter into the bowl and the cooked portion over it in order to make a "ball."

 Let cook for about a minute then roll skiver a bit to make sure you cook all of the batter.
 These are like round pancakses (but with a different texture and flavor), so they'll cook about like pancakes do.
 Once turned the cooking is quicker.